August 24th, 2024

 I thought these would become extinct by now, but googling around for writing this post, I just find the BBC created a series about them recently.
 They're back!

-By @fredmcgubbins - about 2 months
+By @fredmcgubbins - 3 months

 There's a good book called, "But What If We're Wrong?" by Chuck Klosterman that explores the concept of how things we consider the "best" or "worst" of contemporaneous common knowledge may change over time.